nkarisan/Maximum-Cut/README.md

 # Maximum-Cut
 The code has been implemented in Matlab R2013a.

-In order to run the code, one just need to run "main.m".
+The program starts from "main.m".
-At the begining of main, parameters "n" and "epsilon" are initialized.
-There are accurate comments in the file if you want to change these parameters.
+At the begining of main, parameters "n" and "epsilon" are initialized, which can be set manually in the file.

-After running the file a graph will be generated randomly with the given input size.
-Dual scaling algorithm is ran to solve it.
-Then you will be asked if you want to run the bruteforce on the graph or not.
+First, Dual scaling algorithm will be run on a randomly generated graph (using the given input size).
+In the next step, the user can choose to run the bruteforce on the graph.
 Optimum values for each method will be printed in the console.

 Finally, a plot will be created which demonstrates internal